Table of Contents

 There are plenty of advantages to promoting your brand on this extremely popular social platform.
 For starters, there are nearly two billion active users on YouTube, making it the second most popular social platform for consumers.
-All of the people that can benefit from your product or service likely search and watch videos on YouTube every single day.
+All of the people who can benefit from your product or service likely search and watch videos on YouTube every single day.

 We wanted to explore the different ways you can maximize the organic traffic on your channel, which can potentially lead to more sales and engagement.
 Our tips are going to start with some of the first things you’ll need to think about when you create your channel.
 As we talk more, we will look at some advanced tips you can put into action today.